 Everyone is scared of Shani, and it is quite natural, because Shani is our past, and everyone is rather scared of ones own past.
-I have written two more posts on Saturn transits effects on every aspect of your life.
-And how he also blesses us with his gifts of Luck and Money!

 In our past lives we have done a lot, and I mean a whole lot of activities tagged with, “I, am doing this” and all the energies associated with those actions have taken the form of Shani.
 In Sanatan Dharm this is the “karma”.
 (The word Karma basically means to act.)